 1. It’s constantly improving!

-Yes, PowerPoint of the 1990s is a thing of the past!
-Microsoft’s latest release features a multitude of new buttons that have steadily been enhancing the design experience since Office 365 began.
+Forget what you might know of PPT from the bleak past of the 1990s.
+Microsoft’s latest release includes new features that have steadily been enhancing the design experience since Office 365 began.
 Yes, I said the “design” experience…

 Even though 99% of PowerPoint’s users are NOT trained designers, the team behind the software have added the following, to help you improve your slides: